 2.Bad Habit Reinforcement

-The best way to wire up a new habit is to reinforce it by reducing negative emotions, it's a fantastic reward.
+One of the best ways to wire up a new habit is to make sure it helps you avoid negative emotions, which is a fantastic reward.
 When you eat with your emotions, guess what you’re also doing?
 Reinforcing these bad emotional eating habits.

-Eating might make you feel a little better in the moment but it does nothing to solve the underlying problem or your ongoing stress and it prolongs your suffering.
+Eating might make you feel better in the moment but it does nothing to help you process your emotions or solve the underlying problems or your ongoing stress and it prolongs your suffering.
 You don’t deserve to suffer.

 Here’s where you should start to get some quick wins and begin disrupting this cluster of habits.
 If you do the following three simple things a handful of times, you'll start to see distinct results.
 If you do them over and over in the same context, they'll start to rewire your brain and become automatic.
 Turn them into automatic habits to transform your health!